ataranto320/liri-node-app/README.md

     b. band javascript function to return user input.
     c. spotify javascript to return user input.
     d. movie javascript to return user input.
-    e. what-does-it-say: work in progress.
+    e. what-does-it-say: to return information inside the random.txt file.
 3. Instructions to run app:
     a.
 User inputs values they want to obtain within the javascript code.
     b. user runs node of file in terminal to retrieve data from api.